plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 After you verify your email address, you need to enter the domain name of the website you want to track.

 Please, remove `https` and `www` from the URL, just keep the hostname (`yourdomain.com`).
 For example, if your site is `https://www.yourdomain.com` then the part to enter in the "Domain" field is `yourdomain.com`.

-If you would like to track a subdomain such as `blog.yourdomain.com` then please include the subdomain.
-Plausible Analytics essentially sees different subdomains as different sites.

-For example, if your subdomain is `https://blog.yourdomain.com` then the part to enter in the "Domain" field is `blog.yourdomain.com`.

 ![Enter the domain name of the website you want to track](/docs/img/website-details.png)